jakubfiala/atrament/README.md

 ### Stroke recording

+The following events only fire if the `recordStrokes` property is set to true.

 `strokerecorded` fires at the same time as `strokeend` and contains data necessary for reconstructing the stroke.
-`pointdrawn` fires during stroke recording every time the `draw` method is called.
+`segmentdrawn` fires during stroke recording every time the `draw` method is called.
 It contains the same data as `strokerecorded`.

 ```js
 sketchpad.addEventListener('strokerecorded', ({ stroke }) =>